kubernetes/website/docs/tasks/configure-pod-container/distribute-credentials-secure.md

         password:   13 bytes
         username:   7 bytes

-### Creating a Pod that has access to the secret data
+### Creating a Pod that has access to the secret data through a Volume

 Here is a configuration file you can use to create a Pod: